ama-team/voxengine-sdk/README.md

 I personally use Webpack, but was recommended of Browserify as well, and, of course good old Grunt and Gulp should work too.

-Don't forget that VoxImplant has scenario size limit of 128 kb, so don't require anything at sight, don't forget to minify things you require and don't forget to strip comments off.
+Don't forget that VoxImplant has scenario size limit of [256 kb][voxengine-ref], so don't require anything at sight, don't forget to minify things you require and don't forget to strip comments off.

 ## ES5 & standards